j-freddy/j-freddy/README.md

     <!-- PROFILE -->
     <h2>Hello world! :D</h2>
     <p>
-        Currently studying Joint Maths and Computing at Imperial College London.
+        Currently reading a master's degree in Artificial Intelligence and Machine Learning at Imperial College.
         <br />
         Also a chess enthusiast, pianist, lover of progressive-trance vocaloid, and a big fan of Mariana's Trench (the band).